mitchell-lang/docs/tutorials/tutorial-gbdt.md

 ![Decision Tree Example](/docs/images/decision-tree-example.png)

 The tree is read from left to right.
-At each point in the tree
+At each point in the tree a feature is examined to determine which way to go.
+The results are stored at the leaves.

 ### The Mitchell DT Libraries